torres274/Design-Patterns/README.md

 # Design Patterns
-Basic examples about some design patterns in Java.
+Repository with basic examples about design patterns in Java.